phenomismatch/Bird_Phenology/README.md

 Repository for code for analyzing bird arrival and nesting phenology.

 Repo is cloned onto Xanadu at `/labs/Tingley/phenomismatch/Bird_Phenology`.
 Directories marked as 'ignored' are in the repo but are not tracked.
 Any data will need to be transfered manually.
-DO NOT transfer large files on Xanadu user account.
+DO NOT transfer large files to/from Xanadu using user account.

 For transfer TO Xanadu use: